Zoha131/java-learning/interface/README.md

 ## Notes

-* An interface is a class-like construct that contains only constants and abstract methods
+* An interface is a class-like construct that contains only constants and abstract methods.

 * You can use an interface more or less the same way you use an abstract class.
 For example, you can use an interface as a data type for a reference